Orckestra/orc-shared/docs/components.md

 - `tools`: Array of objects denoting the tools to be shown.

 Shows a toolbar.
 The buttons etc. shown on this toolbar are defined via the `tools` prop, which contains an array of objects.
-Each of these has a type, one of `input`, `button`, `group`, `label`, `separator` and `spacer`.
-The former two will show suitably styled versions of the DOM elements of the same name, and take the same props. `button` also takes a label prop, which can contain an `icon` id, or a `text`.
-In turn, `group` has its own `tools` prop, which can be an array of `input` and/or `button` configurations, which will be shown as a cohesive group of controls. the `label` type tajkes a string or message descriptor in its `label` field, and shows it on the toolbar, suitably formatted.
+Each of these has a type, one of `input`, `button`, `group`, `label`, `separator` and `spacer`, as well as the props to be passed to that tool element.

+`input` and `button` will show suitably styled versions of the DOM elements of the same name, and take the same props. `button` also takes a label prop, which can contain an `icon` id and/or a `text`, as per [IconButton](#iconbutton).

+`group` has its own `tools` prop, which can be an array of `input` and/or `button` configurations, which will be shown as a joined group of controls.

+The `label` type takes a string or message descriptor in its `label` field, and shows it on the toolbar, suitably formatted.

 Lastly, `separator` will show a vertical bar, and `spacer` will take up any surplus space available on the toolbar - this can be used to right-justify some tools, in the otherwise left-justified toolbar.

 For examples of use, it is recommended to consult the [test file](../src/components/Toolbar.test.js), which demonstrates the available functionality.

 ## Tooltip